Last Updated on January 12, 2023 by Michelle Ball

 School records created by a high school, middle, or elementary school, private school, or school district can be mysterious.
 Many parents never see their child’s full student record or think about what may be in their child’s education records and files.
 One way to end the mystery of what is being documented on a student is to make a written request for the education records.

-Per California Education Code Section 49069.7 (previously 49069, but renumbered as of 1/1/2020), a parent has an absolute right to access their child’s records.
+Per California Education Code Section 49069.7 (previously 49069, but renumbered as of 1/1/2020), a parent has an absolute right to access their child’s student records.
 This right transfers to a student when they turn 18.

 Section 49069.7 states: